Efficient Asynchronous Byzantine Agreement without Private Setups: Models

 \item {\em Fully asynchronous network.} We assume that there exists an established p2p channel between any two parties.
-The channels are considered as {\em secure}, which means the adversary cannot modify or drop the messages sent between honest parties and cannot learn any information of the messages except their lengths.
+The channels are considered as {\em secure}, which means the adversary cannot modify or drop the messages sent between honest parties and it is computationally infeasible for the adversary to learn any information of the messages except their lengths.
 Moreover, the adversary must be consulted to approve the delivery of messages, namely, it can arbitrarily delay and reorder messages.
-Remark that we assume asynchronous secure channels (instead of merely asynchronous reliable channels) for presentation simplicity, and they are not extra assumptions as can be obtained from the PKI assumption.
+Here we assume asynchronous secure channels (instead of merely reliable asynchronous channels) for presentation simplicity, and they can be obtained from the bulletin PKI through authenticated key exchange, and therefore are not extra assumptions.

 \item {\em Miscellany.} All system parameters, such as $n$, are (probably unfixed) polynomials in the security parameter $\lambda$ \cite{cachin2001secure,abraham2018validated,lu2020dumbo}.

 \end{itemize}